sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 EJoin
 -----

 `EJoin <../../exo_util.pdf#page=32>`_ is used to join two or more Exodus databases into a single Exodus database.
 The input databases must have disjoint meta and bulk data.
-That is: element blocks are not combined in the output model.
-Each element block in each input file will produce an element block in the output file.
-Similarly for nodesets and sidesets.
-Each node in each input file will produce a node in the output file unless one of the node matching options (-match node ids or -match node coordinates) is specified.
+That is: elements are not combined in the output model.
+Each element in each input file will produce an element in the output file.
+By default, each element block, nodeset, and sideset in each input file will produce an element block, nodeset, or sideset in the output file.
+This behavior can be changed with the `-combine_element_blocks`, `-combine_nodesets`, and `-combine_sidesets`, `-element_block_combines`, `-nodeset_combines`, and `-sideset_combines` options.
+Each node in each input file will produce a node in the output file unless one of the node matching options (`-match_node_ids`, `-match_node_coordinates`, or `-match_nodeset_nodes`) is specified.
 Each element in each input file will produce an element in the output file.
 Elements are never combined even if all of the nodes on two elements are combined, the output file would have two elements with identical connectivity which is usually not desired.
 If any of the input databases have timesteps,